Regalia of the Russian Empire. Coronation regalia of Russian emperors. Royal regalia of the 18th century

 After Catherine II, all emperors in Russia were crowned with a large imperial crown.

-The Great Imperial Crown of the Russian Empire is the main symbol of the power of the Russian monarchs.
+The Great Imperial Crown of the Russian Empire is the main symbol of the power of Russian monarchs.
 Imperial regalia from 1762 to 1917

-SCEPTER IMPERIAL
+IMPERIAL SCEPTER

-Gold, diamond "Orlov", diamonds, silver, enamel
+Gold, Orlov diamond, diamonds, silver, enamel

 Length 59.5 cm